 Registration for every Fall and Spring semester is required.
-Summer registration is required for students in which they are taking examinations, completing culminating experiences, conducting doctoral fieldwork and are registered in ASB/AML 799, defending theses or dissertations, are a TA/RA or graduating during the summer semester.
+Summer registration is required for students in which they are taking examinations, completing culminating experiences, defending a thesis or dissertation, are a TA/RA, or graduating during the summer semester.
 Any other questions please check with your advisor.